 Part time 36 Month(s)

-This MA focuses on the description and explanation of the English language, including its structure, functions and social contexts of use.
+This English Language MA programme, founded over ten years ago, focuses on the description and explanation of the English language, including its structure, functions and social contexts of use.
 English language here refers to the study of English as an academic subject, not the practice of English.

-It is designed to appeal to a wide audience (including U.K. teachers of the English Language A level).
-Each of the six modules, spread over two years, begins with a Saturday face-to-face session at Lancaster University and is completed in distance mode.
+We have a tried and tested formula, devised to accommodate busy people (most of our students have full-time jobs).
+The scheme is part-time, taking place over three years (modules in the first two years, dissertation in the third year).
+It is designed to appeal to a wide audience (including UK teachers of the English Language A level).
+Each of the six modules, spread over two years, begins with a compulsory Saturday face-to-face session at Lancaster University and is completed in distance mode.
 Assessment is via coursework.
 The final year involves a dissertation supported by an individual supervisor.

 You will study a range of modules as part of your course, some examples of which are listed below.

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 |Year 1||Year 2||Year 3|